 Startups usually come with a limited budget and even within that limited budget, they have to divide the funds between research, development, launch of app on the stores and its promotion after it is made live.
 This lack of budget is the number one reason behind the brands not investing in a mobile app development company for startups.

 Startups are more often than not in a race to come on top of the competition in the market.
-And in that respect, they end up looking at white label solutions because it’s easier than building their own customized app, even if it means getting a low quality product.
+And in that respect, they end up looking at white label solutions, even if it means getting a low quality product.

 This absence of a research team – one of the crucial steps in developing an app – makes it very difficult for them to find out more about their customers.

 Noting the low budgets, the biggest problem that emerges in the mobile app development steps when it comes to mobile app development for startup is limitation in terms of app marketing or promotion once it is launched on the stores.

-Now that we have looked into the different challenges that the SMBs face when it comes to investing in mobile app development for startups, let us now give you a roadmap that we at Appinventiv follow in our role as a web and mobile app development company for startups.
+Now that we have looked into the different challenges that the SMBs face when it comes to investing in software development for startups, let us now give you a roadmap for mobile app development that we at Appinventiv follow in our role as a web and mobile app development company for startups.
 Ones that enlist the best steps to developing an app

 Hopefully, by the time you’re done reading this post, you’ll have gained valuable insights to turn your mobile app idea into a money-generating machine – all at the back of this strategically enlisted app development roadmap.

 Let’s get started-

-A thorough understanding of the problem and the customer’s pain is the first step that is to be followed by both startups and established brands.
+A thorough understanding of the problem and the customer’s pain is the first step towards successful application development that is to be followed by both startups and established brands.
 In case you don’t have the support of a team that would handle the market research part for you, invest in a startup app development company that understands the nerves of a market.

 As a business owner, your ability to discover what your audience is struggling with and assuring them that you genuinely care about their problems and are ready to help them is half the battle won.
 In fact, it is the app discovery stage that decides the survival ability of your app.